Computer Information Systems

 This course provides students with a broad overview of information security and serves as the capstone course for the Computer Information Systems degree program.
 The required networking, database and programming courses for the Information Systems degree program lays a solid foundation for learning information security terminology and measures that protect confidentiality, preserve integrity, and promote availability of data.
 Topics include security policies, security models, business continuity plans, computer crime and security laws, physical security, operations security, access control, cryptography, Internet security and application development security.
 Students will complete at least one major research and writing project, at least one oral class presentation, and work on at least one team project.
 Students should find the topics covered informative and useful for their career in the Information Technology field, and the topics serve as a foundation for advance studies in Information Security.
 Prerequisite: Completion of 24 CIS credits or permission of division dean.

 CIS 224.
-Beginning Pl/Sql.
+Database Design and Implementation.
 3 Credits.

-CIS 232.
-Programming C++.
+CIS 250.
+Systems Programming.
 3 Credits.